centrahq/api-documentation/pages/04.guides/03.erp-integration/docs.md

 ---
-title: Integrating Centra with an ERP system
+title: Integrating Centra with an ERP system using SOAP API
-altTitle: ERP integration
+altTitle: ERP integration using SOAP
 excerpt: Centra can be configured to integrate with your Enterprise Resource Planning system using SOAP API.
 Click here to see how to perform most common operations on Products, Markets, Warehouses, Stock, Orders, Shipments and Returns in both B2B and B2C sales.
 taxonomy:
   category: docs